SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ## jsonArrayContains

 Returns “true” if a specified field contains a particular value.
-This is equivalent to `array_contains` in the CSE rules syntax.
+This is equivalent to `array_contains` in the Cloud SIEM rules syntax.

 **Syntax**